What first time homebuyers need to know about homeowners insurance when shopping for a policy to protect their new investment - their first house.

 First, speak with a local independent agent.
 They can answer your specific questions and help you tailor your coverage to fit your needs.
-They will also be aware of any local intricacies like earthquake risks, property crime rates, and tips for discounts.
+They'll also be aware of any local intricacies like earthquake risks, property crime rates, and tips for discounts.

 Second, do you have life or auto insurance?
 If so, ask your life or auto insurance company for a home insurance quote.
-They will offer large discounts for people who bundle multiple types of insurance coverage.
+They'll offer large discounts for people who bundle multiple types of insurance coverage.

 Third, compare quotes from other companies.
-Once you know what kind of coverage levels you need as well as what your current insurance company is offering, you can compare multiple quotes.
+Once you know what kind of coverage levels you need, you can compare multiple homeowners insurance quotes.
 That way, you can know you're getting a good deal.
 "I recommend that you get quotes from three to four different insurance companies to make sure your getting the best rate possible," explains Yates.
 Comparing quotes manually is time consuming, but we can help you easily compare home insurance quotes from multiple companies.

 A: Your best bet is to use the same company that insures your car.
 Bundling policies can save you as much as 20% on your premium.
-If your auto insurer doesn't offer homeowners, you may want to consider switching to a company that will insure both your car and home.
+If your auto insurer doesn't offer homeowners, you may want to consider switching to a company that'll insure both your car and home.

 A: There are many insurance discounts available to first-time home buyers including:

-A: If you're borrowing money (a mortgage), then you will need to have a homeowners insurance policy when the sale closes.
+A: If you're borrowing money (a mortgage), then you'll need to have a homeowners insurance policy when the sale closes.
 Mortgage lenders prefer to have homeowners insurance payments included with the mortgage payments so they can be sure the home is insured.
-If you don't go this route, the lender may require that the first year of homeowners insurance be paid in full at closing.
+If you don't, the lender may require that the first year of homeowners insurance be paid in full at closing.

 A: Possibly.
 It depends on your pet and your insurance company.
 Injuries caused by animals, like dog bites, are covered by your liability.
 If you own a 'risky breed,' your premium will rise.

-And if you have a pet that is considered exotic such as tarantulas or foxes, your coverage options become even more limited and expensive.
+And if you have a pet that's considered exotic such as tarantulas or foxes, your coverage options become even more limited and expensive.

 If you're thinking about getting a pet, consider the insurance impacts.

-A: When you have a low credit score, get a credit card or take out an auto loan that you can pay back.
+A: When you have a low credit score, get a credit card or take out an auto loan.
 Don’t open multiple, similar types, of credit accounts at the same time.
 This will result in a new credit penalty.